WelliSolutions/IniFileFormatReverseEngineering/README.md

 At least to my experience (working full time for three companies), there are still a lot of applications out there that store configuration information in INI files.

 Parsing INI files seems trivial and I have written at least three INI file parsers in my life already - and probably none of them was 100% compatible to the INI file format of the Windows API - at least when it comes to humans editing the file in a text editor.
-They all "worked"
+They all "worked", sort of.

 So, before I implement the next INI file parser, I want to make sure I understand what Microsoft does and provide a compatible implementation, and maybe a configurable one in order to be able to convert files from one INI dialect into another.